blakeb211/gl0/readme.txt

 collision detection
 	TODO
-	+let object be in more than one cell at once
-	+write method to print the nearest neighbors
-	+add bounding box to each object, consider spherical +find nearest neighbors, then intersecting bounding boxes, then fine-grain triangle collision
+	+fine-grain collision and response
+	+only check collisions for dynamic objects
 	-------------------------------------------------
 	+only draw cells with list.size() > 0  - done
 	+use center for now - done
 	+verify postion to grid coord is working - done
 	+draw object positions to make sure its center of object - done +update grid node lists each frame - done
+	+let object be in more than one cell at once - done +write method to print the nearest neighbors - done +add bounding box to each object, consider spherical - done

 	NOTES
 	+keep separate list of stationary and moving objects